d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 encoder_blk(X, valid_length).shape
 ```

-Now it comes to the implementation of the whole encoder transformer as shown below.
-With the transformer encoder, $n$ blocks of `EncoderBlock` stack up one after another.
-Because of the residual connection, the embedding layer size $d$ is same as the transformer block output size.
+Now it comes to the implementation of the whole encoder Transformer as shown below.
+With the Transformer encoder, $n$ blocks of `EncoderBlock` stack up one after another.
+Because of the residual connection, the embedding layer size $d$ is same as the Transformer block output size.
 Also note that we multiple the embedding output by $\sqrt{d}$ to avoid its values are too small compared to positional encodings.

 ```{.python .input  n=14}
 class TransformerEncoder(d2l.Encoder):